MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │  3  a; b; c │
     =#

-In DataKnots, flows are automatically flattened as part of query composition.
-If nested lists are needed, they could be easily modeled with an intermediate record.
-Together, flows and records are used to represent and process a wide variety of structures.
+In DataKnots, records together with flows are used to represent process a wide variety of structures.
+While one cannot create a nested flow, they could be modeled with an intermediate record.

 ## Aggregate Queries